diegopoza/blog/_posts/2016-08-18-securing-spring-boot-with-jwts.markdown

 ## Setting up the project
 ### Getting an application
 There are various ways to get started with a Spring Boot project.
 They have provided a [quick start](http://start.spring.io/) and a CLI-tool.
-Apart from using the quick start or the Spring Boot CLI, you could also set up a project with Spring Boot manually using either Maven or Gradle and adding the necessary dependencies yourself.
+Apart from using the quick start or the Spring Boot CLI, we could also set up a project with Spring Boot manually using either Maven or Gradle and adding the necessary dependencies ourselves.
 In this post we will set up a project using the provided quick start, which can be found at [start.spring.io](http://start.spring.io/).

 When we head over to the quick start webpage, we are presented with a few options on the main page.
 We will generate a *maven project* with the latest version of Spring Boot (1.4.0 at the time of writing).
 With the Project Metadata we can set up the standard properties of a maven artifact, but we can just leave it at the default for now.

 Next, we can Search for dependencies.
 Searching for dependencies is a handy feature once you have used Spring Boot several times and are aware of the available dependencies.
 Because this is our first project however, we can click on the link at the bottom that says *switch to full version*.
 After doing this, we have a webpage with checkboxes for all the available dependencies.
 Because we want to create a web-project, we can tick that checkbox under the *web* heading.

 There are a lot of dependencies available which work with Spring Boot out-of-the-box.
 Many of the common technologies are provided here, such as dependencies for HATEOAS, JPA, MongoDB, Thymeleaf and many many more.
-If you are going to use one of the common Java technologies, chances are that it can easily be included in your Spring Boot project.
+If we are going to use one of the common Java technologies, chances are that it can easily be included in our Spring Boot project.

 For now, all we really need is the *Web* dependency, which gives us several things including a Tomcat server and the Spring MVC framework.
-Once you click on the *Generate Project* button, a download will start containing a starting project for your selected setup.
+Once we click on the *Generate Project* button, a download will start containing a starting project for our selected setup.
 Setting up a Spring Boot project really is just a matter of minutes!

 {% include tweet_quote.html quote_text="Setting up a Spring Boot project is a matter of minutes!" %}